franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ![The Keycloak UI that shows enabled features](keycloak_features.png)

-For the rest of this guide we will assume that you already have a client for OpenProject configured in Keycloak and it's client ID is `openproject` and a client configured for Nextcloud with the client ID `nextcloud`.
 We will need to allow OpenProject to exchange tokens with `nextcloud` in the audience, as well as allowing Nextcloud to exchange tokens with `openproject` in the audience.

 To do this, we first create policies that will be used to control which clients are allowed to exchange tokens for a specific audience.
 Go to the `realm-management` client (in the default realm this client is called `master-realm`) and switch to the Tab "Authorization" and there to the "Policies" submenu.
 In case the "Authorization" tab is not visible, it might be necessary to make it visible by going to "Permissions" first and enabling fine-grained permissions there.
 Assuming you didn't create any other policies yet, your view should look similar to this: